The Data Platform Behind 32,000 Advertising Accounts

 Reflections

-J+Lake taught me something fundamental about the relationship between infrastructure design and user-facing product design.
-When I designed J+IQ or Share of Model, I was designing products people interact with directly -- tools they open, explore, and make decisions from.
-J+Lake is different.
+J+Lake sits in a different category from the other products I designed at Jellyfish.
+J+IQ and Share of Model are tools people interact with directly -- tools they open, explore, and make decisions from.
+J+Lake is infrastructure.
 Most of its value is invisible.
 When it works well, nobody notices.
 Its success is measured not in delight but in the absence of failure.

-Designing for that kind of product requires a different mindset.
-Every workflow I designed had to account for error states, edge cases, and scale implications that would never surface in a prototype walkthrough but would absolutely surface at 20,000 daily jobs.
+That shaped every design decision.
+Every workflow had to account for error states, edge cases, and scale implications that would never surface in a prototype walkthrough but would absolutely surface at 20,000 daily jobs.
 The monitoring dashboard needed to surface the one failing pipeline among thousands of healthy ones.
 The client validation flow needed to handle the case where a credential expires mid-collection across multiple connectors simultaneously.

-The biggest lesson was about designing across mental models.
+The other thing that defined this project was designing across mental models.
 CSMs, Data Engineers, and Paid Media Specialists do not just have different tasks -- they think about the same system in fundamentally different ways.
 The information architecture decisions I made (how to structure navigation, what to show on each view, how to organize filtering) had to serve all three without defaulting to the vocabulary or priorities of any single role.
 The 100% task completion rate across all roles tells me those decisions worked.

 Core patterns this project demonstrates